vcabales/web_audio_api/README.md

 # Web Audio API Exploration
-I was curious about how audio data is parsed, so I made a simple React app.
+I wanted to learn more about parsing audio data, so I made a simple React app.

 Running the app in your browser:
 ```